Cam has kept gerbils for several years and likes to supplement her pets' diets with the occasional healthy treat.

 - Excessive scratching

-For things like this I suggest either googling your gerbil's symptoms or taking your gerbil to a veterinaring.
+For things like this, I suggest either Googling your gerbil's symptoms or taking your gerbil to a veterinarian.

-If you have a depressed gerbil than a few things should fix the gerbil's depression quite easily actually!
-So there's really no need to fret over it. ;)
+If you have a depressed gerbil, then a few things should fix the gerbil's depression quite easily, actually!
+So there's really no need to fret over it.

-While I would like to tell you one thing for you to do I can't tell what you do for your gerbils, how you care for them or what the gerbil's personality is like, therefore I can give you some of the most common reasons a gerbil can become depressed and how to fix them.
+While I would like to tell you what to do, I can't, because I don't know your gerbils, how you care for them, or what the gerbil's personality is like.
+However, I can give you some of the most common reasons a gerbil can become depressed and how to fix them.

-For Easy Gerbil Toys a couple suggestions are:
+For easy gerbil toys, a couple of suggestions are:

 - Paper towel tubes